supergi0/IngineDB/README.md

 make all
 ```

-always exit with `exit` command for graceful termination with all executable and object files erasure

-incase of ungraceful termination, execute following from `src/` directory
+before pushing to repo make sure to execute following from `src/` directory
 ```bash
 make clean
 ```